Jodorowsky's Dune: Content

-Acclaimed comic artist Jean "Moebius" Giraud worked with Jodorowsky to create a storyboard composed of 3000 drawings that depicted the entire film.
+French artist Jean "Moebius" Giraud worked with Jodorowsky to create a storyboard composed of 3,000 drawings that depicted the entire film.

 Salvador Dalí was set to play the Emperor and claimed he wanted to be the highest-paid actor in Hollywood history.
 He asked for $100,000 per hour to act in the movie.
 Jodorowsky accepted, but then reduced the Emperor’s scenes so that Dalí would be needed for no more than one hour with the rest of his lines spoken by a robotic lookalike.
 Dalí accepted on condition that the plastic lookalike was donated to his museum, and that his throne was to be a toilet made up of two intersected dolphins.

 Jodorowsky's refusal to compromise on Dunes running time was one main reason the film did not get made.
 Hollywood did not want the film's length to exceed two hours.
 Jodorowsky felt 10 to 14 hours would be more appropriate for the adaptation.

 The film notes that Jodorowsky's script, extensive storyboards, and concept art were sent to all major film studios, and argues that these influenced and inspired later film productions, including Star Wars, the Alien series, Flash Gordon, the Terminator series, and The Fifth Element.
 In particular, the Jodorowsky-assembled team of O'Bannon, Foss, Giger, and Giraud went on to collaborate on the 1979 film Alien.

 "It was a great undertaking to do the script," Jodorowsky says in the film.
 Speaking of Herbert's novel, he says: "It's very, it's like Proust, I compare it to great literature."

 The documentary concludes that Jodorowsky's efforts did not go to waste, and that he and Giraud recycled much of their concepts for The Incal, a series of graphic novels that began publishing in 1980.